saturnism/spring-on-gcp-gitbook/deployment/kubernetes/kubernetes-cluster.md

 gcloud compute instances list
 ```

-You can also use `kubectl` to list the nodes that belongs to the current cluster:
+You can also use `kubectl` to list the nodes that belong to the current cluster:

 ```bash
 kubectl get nodes